tessgi/TessGiWebsite/content/pages/observing/faq.md

 [More information can be found here](proposing-investigations.html).

 ## Proposing short-cadence targets

 **How many TESS 20-second target slots will be available to TESS Guest Investigators?**

-There will be ~600 target slots in each sector.
+In Cycle 5 there will be ~2,000 target awarded through the GI program.

 **How many TESS 2-minute target slots will be available to TESS Guest Investigators?**

-There will be a ten times increase in the number of 2-minute cadenced targets in the GI program, ~16,000 target slots in each sector.
+In Cycle 5 there will be ~8,000 pre-selected targets within the field.

 **Are there any restrictions on the types of targets that can be proposed through the TESS GI program?**

 There are not.

 **What if I can do my science with TESS full frame images, and don't need to propose for short-cadence targets?**

 Such proposals may request funding only, and will be allowed under the TESS GI program.

 **What if I have an interesting and timely target that needs to be observed quickly and in short-cadence?**